MicrosoftDocs/ai-builder/ai-builder-docs/create-a-custom-prompt.md

 ## Get started

-Prompt Builder provides the flexibility to create your own custom prompt by defining input variables that enable incorporating dynamic runtime content within a prompt.
+Prompt builder provides the flexibility to create your own custom prompt by defining input variables that enable incorporating dynamic runtime content within a prompt.
 It gives you the ability to validate the prompt with **Test your prompt**, ensuring optimal prompt performance and correctness of the response before integration into your business solutions.

 1. Sign in to [Power Apps](https://make.powerapps.com) or [Power Automate](https://flow.microsoft.com).
 1. On the left pane, select **Prompts** > **Create text, summarize documents, and more with GPT**.